The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 NGC 4151 has been the subject of extensive near-IR dust reverberation mapping programs.
-The { SAI} group has studied it in this way from the 1970s to the 2010s with J, H, K, and L band data and has reported a large range of time lag measurements from 18 days to 104 days \citep[e.g.,][]{okny99, okny14, okny19}.
+The {SAI} group has studied it in this way from the 1970s through the 2010s with J, H, K, and L band data and has reported a large range of time lag measurements from 18 days to 104 days \citep[e.g.,][]{okny99, okny14, okny19}.
 A high-cadence V-K monitoring effort over 2001-2006 was carried out as part of the MAGNUM program \citep{Minezaki2004, Koshida2009}. \cite{Koshida2009} reported a time-lag variation and suggested the possibility of dust destruction and fast-reformation.
 Later, study by \citet{Schnulle2013, Schnulle2015} presented the results of z, Y, J, H, K band monitoring between 2010 and 2014 and reported a decreased dust lag during the observed epoch.

-In contrast with these studies, our re-analysis of their data does not support a strong evolution of the torus inner size.
-The diverse results reported in the literature are likely a result of different methodologies of cross-correlation analysis, time-sampling of the light curve data and possible contamination from optical signals uncorrelated with the dust IR variations.
+However, our re-analysis of the entire data set does not support a strong evolution of the torus inner size.
+The diverse results reported in the literature are likely a result of different methodologies of cross-correlation analysis, and/or inadequate time-sampling of the light curves.

-Regarding the wavelength dependence of the torus size, \cite{okny99} found that the L-band lag was significantly larger than that at K-band before 1996.
-After 2008, the lags in the K and L-bands became similar \citep{okny14, okny19}. \cite{Schnulle2015} found similar lags in the J, H, and K bands but did not find a secondary longer delay in these bands during 2010-2014.
-Their observations did not include L-band where the longer delay becomes prominent.
-As shown in Figure~\ref{fig:newmodel-event-C}, the relative contribution of the longer lag is generally much weaker than the shorter lag in the J, H, and K bands.
-The contribution of the longer lag may not be obvious in those bands, especially when the time-samplings of the light curves are not good enough or the intrinsic variation does not produce enough light curve features.
+The evidence for a wavelength dependence of the torus size is mixed. \cite{okny99} found that the L-band lag was significantly larger than that at K-band before 1996.
+After 2008, the lags in the K and L-bands became similar \citep{okny14, okny19}. \cite{Schnulle2015} found similar lags in the J, H, and K bands but rejected evidence in their data for a possible secondary longer delay in these bands during 2010-2014.
+Their observations did not include L-band where the longer delay becomes prominent, as shown in Figure~\ref{fig:newmodel-event-C}.
+The contribution of the longer lag may not be obvious in JHK, especially when the time-samplings of the light curves are not good enough or the intrinsic variation does not produce enough light curve features.
 Their result therefore does not contradict our finding of two time lags of $\sim40$ and $\sim90$ days.